 - RSS Modules

-For more information, please reference our Boilerplate CSS file.
+For more information, reference HubSpot's Boilerplate CSS file.

 4.2 Custom modules and global modules may be used in website & landing page templates.